-The Academy Trust or Governing Body is the admission authority for Academies, Foundation Schools and Voluntary Aided Schools.
-They make the decision about the admission of pupils/students (not the Local Authority or the Diocese).

-Parents and legal guardians have the right to appeal against the decision not to offer a place for their child at the school.
+In Voluntary Aided schools and Academies, the Governing Body/Academy Trust is its own admission authority.
+This means that the governing body of the school, not the Local Authority or the Diocese, makes decisions about the admission of pupils.
+Parents and legal guardians have the right to appeal against the decision of a governing body not to award a place at the school for their child.
 The clerk, who works in conjunction with the Diocesan Board of Education, sets up an Independent Appeal Panel to hear your appeal.